Understanding Uddiyana Bandha

 In the last piece about mula bandha and its relationship to the pelvic floor muscles, I alluded to the muscle that might be most associated with uddiyana bandha.
 Well, here we are continuing down the path to try and bridge the subtle and gross of our bodies as best we can.

 Again, I should mention that the bandhas in particular are an area that I shy away from making too anatomical, as they are energetic components, not physical.
-After all, I consider myself a yogi first, anatomist second.
+After all, I consider myself a yogi first and an anatomist second.
 However, there are physical parts that can help us understand and relate to these more subtle aspects of our anatomy.
 For mula bandha it was the pelvic floor, for uddiyana… well, let’s talk about this for a minute.

 I often ask the question, how would you know if someone was engaging or using their bandhas?
 The answer in some form or fashion is that you see the results.
 You see the qualities created by mula and uddiyana bandha in the individual as they move and practice.
 What are the qualities?
 Mula is the root lock, which means one would observe a grounded quality to the asana being performed.
 Uddiyana bandha on the other hand means upward flying and is often observed as an overall ease and particularly a lightness in the yoga practice.
-The very famous, floating aspect in advanced practitioners is a sign of bandha use and control.
+The very famous floating aspect in advanced practitioners is a sign of bandha use and control.

 This is not to say that there is no muscular effort.
 There most definitely is.
 One must also have strength to make these movements happen, but to look effortless seems to require the use of the subtle aspects of our being.